 We haven’t had any problems in this sense, but it is good to consider the possibility.
 Others have complained that the cooking surface is very small.

-This makes it perfect for personal use or travelling but can be an issue for people cooking large amounts of food.
+This makes it perfect for personal use or traveling but can be an issue for people cooking large amounts of food.

 Featuring adjustable cooking grids that can be positioned anywhere, this grill helps you perfectly cook your meals.